aloma-io/aloma-io/docs/getting-started/toy-example.md

 ![show-changes](../static/asset/img/show-changes.png)

-**If we click on the change button, we can see the data before and after code execution**
+**If we click on the change button, we can see the data change before and after code execution**

 ![data-changes](../static/asset/img/data-changes.png)